TARGET-SIDE-DATA-AUG/TSDASG/README.md

 ### Other tasks:

 Our method is universal so that you can use it on other sequence generation tasks and datasets.
-You can find details in 'Ablation' in our paper to know how to set the best values of 'temperature' and 'mixratio' of datasets you are using.
+You can find details in 'Ablation' in our paper to know how to set the best values of 'temperature' and 'alpha' of datasets you are using.

 ## EVALUATION